 Students must possess junior or senior standing and receive permission of the instructor to enroll in this class.
 This class normally requires completion of at least one writing course beyond RHT 160.
 [Students who have earned 56-90 credit hours are juniors.
 Students who have earned 91 or more credit hours are seniors.]

 Students who are registered for COM 491 (the internship class) are required to attend one pre-internship meeting to learn how to go about setting up an approved internship.
 Students are required to secure an internship (and submit the proper paperwork) on or before the first day of classes for the semester they are registered.
 Those who have not will be dropped from the course.

-If you are registered for (or are hoping to take) the class in the fall of 2013 or the winter of 2014 (the summer meetings are now complete and the summer class is full)
+If you are registered for the class in the winter of 2014 or summer 2014

 Please be advised that these meetings are open to anyone.
 You need not be registered for the class to attend (but you must attend if you are registered for the class).